10-Q 1 anik20230930_10q.htm FORM 10-Q anik20230930_10q.htm

 Equity Incentive Plan

-The Anika Therapeutics, Inc. 2021 Inducement Plan (the “Inducement Plan”) was adopted by the Company’s board of directors on November 4, 2021.
-The Inducement Plan reserves 125,000 shares of common stock for issuance pursuant to equity-based awards granted under the Inducement Plan.
+The Anika Therapeutics, Inc. 2021 Inducement Plan (the “Inducement Plan”) was adopted by the Company’s board of directors on November 4, 2021 and subsequently amended on December 22, 2023 and May 2, 2024.
+On May 2, 2024, the Company’s board of directors approved an amendment to the Inducement Plan increasing the number of shares by 100,000 shares.
+The Inducement Plan reserves 350,000 shares of common stock for issuance pursuant to equity-based awards granted under the Inducement Plan.
 Such awards may be granted only to an individual who was not previously the Company’s employee or director with the Company.
 The Inducement Plan provides for the grant of awards under terms substantially similar to the 2017 Plan (as amended).
-There were 5,908 shares available for future grant at September 30, 2023 under the Inducement Plan.
+There were 0.1 million shares available for future grant at September 30, 2024 under the Inducement Plan.

 The Company may satisfy the awards upon exercise, or upon fulfillment of the vesting requirements for other equity-based awards, with either newly issued shares or shares reacquired by the Company.
 Stock-based awards are granted with an exercise price equal to or greater than the market price of the Company’s stock on the date of grant.
 Awards contain service conditions or service and performance conditions, and they generally become exercisable ratably over three years with a maximum contractual term of ten years.

-The Company presents the expenses related to stock-based compensation awards in the same expense line items as cash compensation paid to each of its employees as follows (in thousands):
+The Company presents the expenses related to stock-based compensation awards in the same expense line items as cash compensation paid to each of its employees as follows:

 Three Months Ended September 30,